Sustainability is so much more than recycling paper & reducing the use of plastic

 Parents are invited to contribute to sustainable community learning.
 They are involved in the classroom, sharing ideas and knowledge through book readings and presentations on topics of interest around a sustainable theme, and in community events such as our regular Beach Clean-ups.

 Green Shoots staff are also active sustainability warriors.
-They have developed a freecycle system for recycling baby clothes, and other ‘pre-loved’ items through the community, written sustainability into their teaching practice, and contributed ideas and support to community events.
-In return, the school invests in its staff to build long-term stability for our community.
-A range of benefits for national staff - such as an Emergency Fund that helps their families through times of crisis, subsidised family member health insurance, and an on-campus staff childcare facility - means team members are willing to commit to the school as much as it commits to them, which allows us to develop local skills, build capacities, and create a stable environment for both our Vietnamese staff and for the expatriates whose lives are more transient.
+They have developed a freecycle system for recycling ‘pre-loved’ items, written sustainability into their teaching practice, and contributed ideas to community events.
+In return, the school invests in them by offering a range of benefits - such as an Emergency Fund that helps their families through times of crisis, subsidised family health insurance, and an on-campus staff childcare facility - that encourage faculty to commit to Green Shoots as much as it commits to them, allowing us to develop skills, build capacities, and create a stable environment for everyone.